Are you struggling with an eating disorder? We can help.

 VIDEO: TREATING UNDERLYING TRAUMA IS CRITICAL WHEN TREATING SELF DESTRUCTIVE BEHAVIORS

-Dr. Kim Dennis, Medical Director, CEO and Co-Founder, discusses the key to effective trauma treatment.
+Kim Dennis, MD, CEDS, Medical Director, CEO and Co-Founder, discusses the key to effective trauma treatment.

 VIDEO: IT’S HARD TO IGNORE THE LINK BETWEEN TRAUMA, PSYCHOLOGICAL PROBLEMS AND EATING BEHAVIORS.

 Eleanor Annan, MD, on the link between trauma and eating disorder behaviors.